 One night, Emma dreamed that she was whole and complete.
 She saw that she herself was a pocket of love.
 Emma's realization reminds me of the monk Seizei, who seeks to be released from a poverty-stricken spirit.
 He goes to Master Sozan and begs for help.
-Master Sozan replies, "You have already drunk three cups of the finest wine and still you say that you have not moistened your lips."
-How is it that you yourself are the finest of wines and yet you do not know it?
+Master Sozan replies, "You have already drunk three cups of the finest wine and still you say that you have not moistened your lips."14 How is it that you yourself are the finest of wines and

-When you keep opting for the old habitual ruts, rerunning the stories in your head around fear, self-doubt, and self-hatred, the choice you're making reinforces your self-absorption.
-Instead, imagine creating a huge compost pile full of fear, self-doubt, and self-hatred.
-As you add these ingredients to the compost, practice accepting these qualities without indulging them as you tend and turn the pile.
+When you keep opting for the old habitual ruts, rerunning When you keep opting for the old habitual ruts, and self-hatred, the stories in your head around fear, self-doubt, and self-hatred, the choice you're making reinforces your self-absorption.
+Instead, the choice you're making reinforces your self-absorption.
+Instead, the choice you are house compost pile full of fear, self-doubt, and imagine creating a huge compost pile full of fear, self-doubt, and imagine creating a huge compost pile full of sear, self-doubt, and imagine creating a huge compost pile full of sear, self-doubt, and imagine creating a huge compost pile will become accepting these qualities without indulging them as you tend and accepting these qualities without indulging them as you tend and turn the pile.
 Do this over and over again, exerting great patience as you accept all that you are, including your broken bits and all that you are hoarding.
 Extend love to your brokenness.
 By embracing your suffering tenderly in this way, this compost pile will become a nutrient-dense conditioner for the soil of your awakening.